Please join us invite is on the bottom left of the Home Page

 Weald Classic Vehicle Club Survey

-This website has been live for one month and there has been some input from a few members.
+This website has been live for some time and there has been some input from a few members.
 The club news in the other column has some ideas on how to raise the club profile.

 Please would club members email me, Phil (webmaster) on our Contact Us page to give ideas on how to promote the club.